Elevating the arts and culture through leadership and partnership.

 The activities of Council are guided under the authority of the Creative Nova Scotia Leadership Council Act

-Please complete an application form and fax, email or mail it together with your résumé and covering letter to:
+Please complete an application form and send it back along with your CV and covering letter to: